‘Stranger Things’ Season 2 Bigger And More Terrifying: What We Know So Far

-David recently told TVGuide.com that the cast and crew members are feeling the pressure after the pilot season’s success.
+David recently told TV Guide that the cast and crew members are feeling the pressure after the pilot season’s success.
 He said everyone is determined to make the new season better than the first.

 “I got the script for the first episode of Season 2 and within the first five minutes I was on my feet going like, ‘Yes!
 Yes!’
 If we do our jobs, I feel like we have a really exciting season ahead of us,” he said.